bunchofcodes/ml-zoomcamp-2025-ghozi/README.md

-# ml-zoomcamp-2025-ghozi
+# Machine Learning Zoomcamp 2025

-Repository for ML Zoomcamp 2025 by DataTalksClub
+This is a repository from ML Zoomcamp by DataTalksClub.